akashgite97/DevConnector/README.md

 # DevConnector
 Created devconnector website using MERN stack

-In this website user can able to login and register usinge email.
-Registed user can update/create/delete profile also able to add/delete an education and experience.
+On this website, users can able to log in and register using email.
+Registered users can update/create/delete profile also able to add/delete education and experience.

-Developers Page-  It displays all registerd developers profiles.
+Developers Page- It displays all registered developers' profiles.

-Blog Page- Developer can create blog post and others can able to like and comments to that post.
+Blog Page- Developers can create a blog post and others can able like and comments on that post.

 Live link of site: https://cryptic-depths-65776.herokuapp.com